AshConnolly/Site-Boilerplate-2016/README.md

 ### Updates coming soon
 * Accessibility information and markup
 * Media query usage instructions
+* Further elements / components to be added to style guide

 Brad Frost's Atomic Design and Harry Robert's CSSGuidlines / ITCSS share the same fundamental approach - begin with simple elements / atoms and building up to complex groups of elements / molecules.
 This works in favor of the cascade and reduces CSS specificity issues.